CHARM-BDF/charmomics/backend/README.md

 ## Formatting

-The Franklin uses `yapf` to format the python codebase.
+The CHARMomics uses `yapf` to format the python codebase.
 Configuration is maintained in `.style.yapf` within the `./backend` directory.

 To recursively format all Python files in place, run the following